 5. Starfox 64

 Every Starfox game since this one has just been trying to recapture its glory.
 Starfox 64 is the easily the pinnacle of the franchise that has yet to be topped.
 The tight gameplay.
 The branching map with crazy amounts of replay value.
 The fun and meme worthy voice acting.
 The graphics.
 The story.
 The RUMBLE PAK!
-It all holds up ludicrously well.
+It was amazing in summer 1997 and holds up ludicrously well today.
 Try it out today (on the 64 or the awesome 3DS remake) and you’ll be pleasantly surprised at how smooth and enjoyable an experience it is!

 Personal highlight: I really enjoy the Landmaster tank level on Macbeth.
 Taking out the train convoy and hitting the 8 switches in time is a fun challenge, and the crash that results is the most epic use of the Rumble Pak, period.
 I also love the true ending-seeing Fox look around after his father vanishes and tell the team that “nothing’s wrong” is surprisingly touching.